 Hello and Welcome,

 I live right here in Goshen with all of you and I have three kids, all of whom attend GCS.
-Henry is eight and in third grade.
-Eloise is six and is in first grade and Clara who started pre-school this year, is three.
+Henry is nine and in fourth grade.
+Eloise is seven and is in second grade and Clara is four and going to pre school for the second time.
 You can see their smiling, swinging and sugar-filled faces if you keep reading!